If you have symptoms of coronavirus, you MUST self-isolate at home and apply for a test

 Anyone who tests positive for Coronavirus MUST self-isolate for 10 days.

 You should follow the self-isolation guidance.
 Even if your symptoms are mild, you must not to leave your home.
 Anyone with symptoms must self-isolate for 10 days from when their symptoms started.
-Anyone in hour household who does not have symptoms must self-isolate for 10 days from when the first person in your home started having symptoms.
+Anyone in your household who does not have symptoms must self-isolate for 10 days from when the first person in your home started having symptoms.

 To protect others, do not go to places like a GP surgery, pharmacy or hospital if you have any of these symptoms.
 Stay at home (self-isolate) and apply for a test as soon as you start developing symptoms.